 We’ll do a bit of exploring colors and stains, resist coats, washes, pigment and dye stains.
 We’ll dip our gloved fingers a bit into chemical stains as well such as ebonizing, bleaching, and fuming.
 Learn how to color match boards with dye stains and how to enhance figured wood with a simple technique.

-We’ll start with the simplest finish to apply, oil.
-Learn about drying and non-drying oils, how to apply for maximum penetration, and rubbing out.
-Then we’ll naturally progress into finishes with more body to them that also use oil: varnishes.
-There are oil/ varnish mixtures, wiping oils, tung oils, wiping varnishes, an array of possibilities for us to learn.
+We’ll start finishing with the simplest one to apply, an oil.
+Learn about drying and non-drying oils, linseed and tung oil.
+Discover how to apply them for maximum penetration, how to fix an oil finish and finally rubbing them out.
+Then we’ll naturally progress into finishes with more body to them that also use oil: varnishes, oil/ varnish mixtures, and wiping varnishes, a whole array of possibilities.
 Finally discover the miracle finish: shellac.
 All natural and edible, shellac offers good protection, quick drying, and excellent rubbing out qualities.
-Brushing, and padding shellac will be practiced.
+Brushing and padding on shellac will be practiced.

 The final and most important step in finishing is rubbing out the finish.
 You’ll learn how to rub out a finish both between coats and after curing for a final great surface.
 Come to this workshop and you will leave with a wealth of practical knowledge for use on any of your projects.
 If you build furniture, you'll want to attend this hands on workshop.
 It will be packed with great finishing information that you can use on all your work.
 Don’t miss out on this often requested hands on class.